A Comprehensive Review of the Video-to-Text Problem: The Video-to-Text Problem

 \subsection{Dense Video Captioning/Description}

-As we mentioned in Section~\ref{sec:video-captioning}, event detection is one of the vital parts of \emph{long-video captioning}.
-The typical event detection methods usually follow a two-stage approach, including a candidate proposal generation stage and a proposal selection stage.
-In the proposal stage, many event candidates are proposed by sliding window or natural networks such as single-stream temporal action proposals (SST) \citep{Buch2017SST:Proposals}.
+Dense video captioning is the task of predicting a semantic and syntactically correct sequence of words for each interesting event occurring in an input video.
+We cannot introduce how to deal with this task without analyzing how the event detection methods work.
+A typical event detection method usually follows a two-stage approach, including a candidate proposal generation stage and a proposal selection stage.
+Many event candidates are proposed in the proposal stage by sliding window or neural networks such as single-stream temporal action proposals (SST) \citep{Buch2017SST:Proposals}.
 Then, the event classifier is designated to predict event confidence for each candidate.
 Proposals with confidence higher than a threshold will be selected as the final proposal of the event.

-This two-stage approach has some limitations.
-First, it needs to generate enough candidates to ensure covering all the possible events.
-The amount of proposals is usually about one thousand.
-Then, this events detection method is not efficient and computationally expensive.
-Second, the temporal relationships between the events are not considered in the two-stage approach.
-This omission results in the selection of events with high redundancy.
+One main limitation of this approach is that the methods need to generate enough candidates, usually thousands of them, to ensure covering all correct events.
+Moreover, the temporal relationships between the events are usually neglected, which results in the selection of events with high redundancy.
+However, the most successful methods for dense video captioning usually work on a similar two-stage process: they first perform an events-proposal stage deciding a set of candidate intervals in the video that needs to be described, and then select the correct events and create the captions.

-When we want to localize and caption all events (with possible overlapping) in a much longer and complicated video sequence, we are on the challenging subtask \emph{dense video captioning/description}.
+So, the videos where the challenging task dense video captioning/description is framed are much longer and complicated video sequences.
 For evaluating these models, ActivityNet Competition includes the ``Dense-Captioning Events in Videos'' task\footnote{Dense-Captioning Events in Videos task of ActivityNet 2019 challenge website: \url{http://activity-net.org/challenges/2019/tasks/anet_captioning.html}} since 2017.
+In this task, given a video as input, the participants must submit a temporally localized description for each relevant event in the video.
+Then, for training models, we need videos with temporally localized descriptions.
+In this sense, the ActivityNet Captions dataset, the YouCook2 dataset, and the HowTo100M dataset are the most reported dataset, covered in Section~\ref{sec:datasets}).

+Deep dive into state-of-the-art for dense video captions is not in the scope of this review.
+However, we cover several works for this task that also report experimental results on video captioning or text retrieval tasks in the following sections.